16 July 2024 | 07:29 am GMT +7

 Heavily invested in ASEAN

 AirAsia believes ASEAN is the place to be in now.
 Confident of continued growth in the region, it is thinking of setting up associate airlines in other ASEAN countries.
 It plans to open more routes, increase flight frequencies, offer new products and services, and set more joint ventures in the region.
-As part of its regional expansion, AirAsia X has ordered a total of 25 units of Airbus A330 and 10 Airbus A350, while AirAsia ordered 475 units of Airbus A320 aircraft, making it the largest airline customer of Airbus for its A320 model.
+As part of its regional expansion, AirAsia converted an order for 13 A320 aircraft to A321neo, increasing the total order for A321neo to 362 units.
+These aircraft will be allocated to the airlines within the Group as needed, with phased deliveries until 2035.3

 It is bullish on the ASEAN Community and sees the ASEAN integration as a component of its future success.
 For AirAsia, an integrated ASEAN will result to more streamlined operations, increased access to a bigger talent pool, higher demand for travel, and a more encouraged investment climate.
 The implementation of ASEAN Open Skies, in particular, is envisioned to mean growth in number of destinations and frequencies, and true liberalization of air travel.